How to Clean a Flat Screen TV

 To clean the old television set, all you needed was a soft rag and a trusty bottle of Windex.
 Cleaning your new flat screen monitor, on the other hand, is not quite as simple.
 Flat screens are very sensitive, and can obtain scratches and other damage easily.
 Luckily the cleaning process can still be completed in just a matter of minutes – it just requires a little special care.

-- With a dry, very soft cloth (microfiber is an excellent choice) wipe marks in a circular motion gently.
+2. With a dry, very soft microfiber cloth, wipe marks in a circular motion gently.
 The cloths used to clean glasses or other electronic devices are another great option.